ReachARM/robotic-manipulator-controller/README.md

 * [ROS] - Robot operating system.
 * [rViz] - Vizualisation app used to test the kinematic equations.
 * [URDF] - XML based descriptive file of the robot model used by rViz.
+* [MATLAB] - Computing language used for modeling of kinematics equations.

 You can find the project at [robotic-manipulator-controller](https://github.com/kritchie/robotic-manipulator-controller) on GitHub.